dobriban/Principles-of-AI-LLMs/README.md

 - Ensuring Robustness and Security

 ### Mechanistic Interpretability
-- Understanding Transformer Circuits
+- Embeddings and Representations
-- Role of Neurons in Knowledge Representation
+- Transformer Circuits

 ## Student Presentations
 After initial lectures, students will lead presentations on topics of their choice in recent advances or research questions in AI.